 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the John Corey #3 series and is a This thriller is a paperback edition that was published by Vision Publishers on November 1, 2005 and has 692 pages.
+It is part of the John Corey #3 series and is a thriller that was published by Vision Publishers on November 1, 2005 and has 692 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include The Panther

 Third in the John Corey thriller series revolving around a maverick of an ex-cop who now works for the FBI on their Anti Terrorist Task Force.
 This conspiracy theory is set in New York City.

 I had to plow through this one.
 And the only reasons I can come up with are that this was Corey up against a hard-core cover-up, and DeMille is using real-life events that still break my heart.

 Emphasis is placed on the unreliability of witnesses and, in this story, DeMille emphasizes how the FBI and the CIA went on to completely ignore the similar statements of hundreds of witnesses — and at least one of them was extremely reliable! — as to what occurred that night.
 The CIA went so far as to create an animation that showed what the government wanted people to believe with not one witness confirming that this was how they saw events that night.
 If this is a true state of affairs, one has to wonder what the government was covering up.
 Sounds to me like the only illusions in this were the ones they were struggling to create.

 It’s also an example of the brothers-in-blue supporting each other against any enemy, and continues to demonstrate that stupid territorial attitude in all agencies.
 I get that promotions and raises are based on how well you do, and it’s just sad that doing the best job of investigating crimes along with justice seem to be less important than who gets the credit.
 God forbid anyone should share information across agency lines.